Witold Zglenicki: Memory

-For his contributions in Baku, Vitold Zglenicki earned the title of the "Polish Nobel."
+For his contributions in Baku, Zglenicki earned the title of the "Polish Nobel."

-In 1963, a street leading from the oil refinery to the city center in Płock, Poland, was named after him.
+In 1963, a street leading from the oil refinery to the city center in Płock, Poland, was named after Zglenicki.

 Several films have been made about Zglenicki: "Caucasian Biography" by director Ryszard Badowski in 1973, "Vitold Zglenicki and Others" by Vladislav Wasilewski in 1988, and "Polish Nobel" by Adam Rogala in 2008.

-In 1975, a statue of him was erected in Płock at the request of the Płock Scientific Society.
+In 1975, a statue of Zglenicki was erected in Płock at the request of the Płock Scientific Society.
 Since 1989, a gymnasium named after Vitold Zglenicki has been operating in Poland.
 In 2003, the "Vitold Zglenicki Scientific Fund" was established to support schools, universities, and research centers.

-On June 13, 2012, to mark the 540th anniversary of diplomatic relations between Azerbaijan and Poland, a memorial plaque dedicated to Vitold Zglenicki was unveiled at the school named after him in Poland.
+On June 13, 2012, to mark the 540th anniversary of diplomatic relations between Azerbaijan and Poland, a memorial plaque dedicated to Zglenicki was unveiled at the school named after him in Poland.
 The plaque was initiated by the Azerbaijani Embassy in Poland.

-In 2024, the National Museum of History of Azerbaijan hosted the presentation of a book about Vitold Zglenicki titled "Polish Nobel", authored by Andrzej Jan Chodubski.
+In 2024, the National Museum of History of Azerbaijan hosted the presentation of a book about Zglenicki titled "Polish Nobel", authored by Andrzej Jan Chodubski.